Piphi5/SEES-AOI-Generator/README.md

+# Archive Notice

+This notebook has been upgraded and is now hosted on [Google Collab](https://colab.research.google.com/drive/1jOzRTG8wyeOY_y2f_x-ARQeIk7P3djLD?usp=sharing).

 # Usage

 The script above creates a CSV file (to be imported into Google My Maps or ArcGIS) containing a 36 point grid spaced out by 500m from the Latitude, Longitude coordinates of a centerpoint.
 The center point can be found through google maps or other GIS services.